Westfield Shopping App

 Some key insights

 iOS and Android users differ quite significantly in behavior when using our app.
-A large demographic difference was clear based on usage.
-Hint: iOS users are more brand conscious... who knew, right?
+A large demographic difference was clear based on usage. iOS users showed to be more brand affiliated.

 Visitors to our centers have modes that they operate by.
-No one persona could ever fit.
+One persona can morph into another combination of personas based on day, time, and location.

 We underestimated the potential for features tailored towards families.